pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

   device.

-  *Limitation*: Current implementation of the device plugin doesn’t allow to allocate part of the device because parameters are too limited and Kubernetes doesn't have enough information about the extended resources on a node to decide whether they can be shared.
+  *Limitation*: Current implementation of the device plugin doesn’t allow one to allocate part of the device because parameters are too limited and Kubernetes doesn't have enough information about the extended resources on a node to decide whether they can be shared.

-- *Optional allocation*: When deploying workload I’d like to specify soft(optional) device requirements.
-If the device exists and it’s allocatable it would be allocated.
-If not - workload will be run on the node without a device.
+- *Optional allocation*: When deploying a workload I’d like to specify soft(optional) device requirements.
+If a device exists and it’s allocatable it will be allocated.
+If not - the workload will be run on a node without a device.
 GPU and crypto-offload engines are examples of this kind of device.
 If they’re not available, workloads can still run by falling back to using only the CPU for the same task.